 Length: 1,000 miles

-You can learn more about this time in history by stopping into the museums or historical societies of the many towns the trail takes you through, or take in the natural landscape and wildlife of the more remote sections of the route.
+You can learn more about this time in history by stopping into the museums or historical societies of the many towns the trail takes you through or taking in the natural landscape and wildlife of the more remote sections of the route.

 The trail spans from Interstate State Park in St. Croix Falls in Polk County to Potawatomi State Park in Sturgeon Bay, Door County, and welcomes over 2.3 million hikers, backpackers, and snowshoers each year.